 The Miss Burlington competition was open to anyone, not just Burlington residents.
 Capecci lived in East Boston but entered the Burlington contest for the generous prizes:

-- $250 cash, which Capecci used to pay for an entire semester at UMass
+- $250 cash, which Capecci used to pay for an entire year at UMass

 - $250 scholarship to the Powers modeling school, which she gave away